 The emergency fund is not considered insurance.
 This is a way to help pet parents with up to a $3,000 financial safety net in the case of a life-threatening emergency.

-What happens to my emergency fund if my approved amount is less than $3,000?
+What happens to the emergency fund if my approved amount is less than $3,000?

-You will have an opportunity to review the approved fund amount with our emergency team before electing to use your emergency fund (if you had authorization prior to taking your pet in).
+You will have an opportunity to review the approved fund amount with our emergency team before confirming your use of the fund (if you had authorization prior to taking your pet in).

-If you elect to use your emergency fund, this will count as your one-time use for the year, even if the covered amount is less than the $3,000 allowance.
-Your fund will then replenish on your original membership anniversary date.
+If you elect to use the emergency fund, this will count as your one-time use for the year, even if the covered amount is less than the $3,000 allowance.
+The fund will then replenish on your original membership anniversary date.

-Can I use my emergency fund in conjunction with my pet insurance?
+Can I use the emergency fund in conjunction with my pet insurance?

 Yes, if approved, you can use the emergency fund and also file a claim with your pet insurance provider.
 However, you must first check with your insurance provider to make sure that they will accept the use of two different policies for payment, as many providers do NOT allow this.

-You must also use your emergency fund (if approved) first.
+You must also use the emergency fund (if approved) first.
 Once the emergency fund has covered the applicable charges on your bill, you may then submit the rest to insurance.

 If I have insurance, and it takes longer than 4 hours to connect with my insurance company, how does this impact the time required to get to the ER?